Uvacoder/port-scriptedpixels/content/blog/getting-started-with-vue.md

 We want to add some default data, called **state**, in the empty object we've passed in to the `createApp` method.
 This object is actaully a **component**.

-We add state to this new component by creating adding function called `data`, that doesn't take in any parameters, and return an object.
+We add state to this new component by adding a function called `data` that doesn't take in any parameters and returns an object.
 This data function is called a **component option**, hence this type of setup is called the `options API` in Vue:

 ```js
 Vue.createApp({